 The electronics division of BGR Energy won the turnkey supply contract for the electrical systems of the main plant in August 2011.

-NPCIL chose Electronics Corporation of India (ECIL) as the technology partner in a memorandum of understanding signed in December 2010.
+NPCIL chose Electronics Corporation of India (ECIL) as the technology partner in a memorandum of understanding (MoU) signed in December 2010.

 Technology incorporated into the RAPP

-The new 700MW PHWR designed by NPCIL uses the latest, state-of the-art technology.
-It is the scaled-up version of the 540MW PHWR which has been operating at the Tarapur Nuclear Plant in Maharashtra since 2005.
+The new 700MW PHWR designed by NPCIL uses the latest, state-of-the-art technology.
+It is the scaled-up version of the 540MW PHWR, which has been operating at the Tarapur Nuclear Plant in Maharashtra since 2005.

 The new reactor has an advanced safety feature and does not require human or machine intervention to ensure safety.
-It works on the passive safety system that is based on the principles of gravity and natural convention which ensure safety under any operational state.
+It works on the passive safety system that is based on the principles of gravity and natural convection, which ensure safety under any operational state.

-The other is the steel-lined inner containment which can hold back the entire radioactivity within the reactor core in case of an accident.
+The other is the steel-lined inner containment, which can hold back the entire radioactivity within the reactor core in case of an accident.

 Construction of the north Indian atomic power plant